nsbarr/self-therapy/content/posts/ifs.md

 Thanks to Andy Matuschak for guidance on the work and for helpful comments on an early draft.

-I would not have written this essay without Kevin Simler's encouragement and feedback throughout.
+Thanks to Kevin Simler for encouragement and feedback throughout the process.

-The acknowledgement of these individuals is not an indication of their endorsement.
+Of course, the acknowledgement of these individuals is not an indication of their endorsement.